How did the outcome of a meeting in Kigali, Rwanda in October 2016 affect the data centre fire suppression market?

-DCOM Certified Data Centre Operations Management Online Course Subscription$790.00 / year Price includes Exam and Certification Sign Up Now
+DCOM Certified Data Centre Operations Management Online Course Subscription$790.00 Price includes 1 year access, Exam and 3 year Certification Sign Up Now

-DCD Certified Data Centre Design Online Course Subscription$1,190.00 / year Price includes Exam and Certification Sign Up Now
+DCD Certified Data Centre Design Online Course Subscription$1,190.00 Price includes 1 year access, Exam and 3 year Certification Sign Up Now

-DCP Certified Data Centre Primer Online Course Subscription$476.00 / year Price includes Exam and Certification Sign Up Now
+DCP Certified Data Centre Primer Online Course Subscription$476.00 Price includes 1 year access, Exam and 3 year Certification Sign Up Now

-DCFS Certified Data Centre Fire Specialist Online Course Subscription$610.00 / year Price includes Exam and Certification FREE eBook with this course: How to Manage Fire Safety in your Data Centre Sign Up Now
+DCFS Certified Data Centre Fire Specialist Online Course Subscription$610.00 Price includes 1 year access, Exam and 3 year Certification FREE eBook with this course: How to Manage Fire Safety in your Data Centre Sign Up Now

 How to Manage Fire Safety in your Data Centre eBook$220.00 ISBN 978-1-9995876-1-1Add to basket